microsoft/mdatp-devicecontrol/Getting Started/deny_all_rules.md

    1. Select *Deny* from "Type"
    1. Select *None* from "Options"
-   1. Select *Read, Write, Execute and Print* from "Access mask"
+   1. Select *Read, Write and Execute* from "Access mask"